The B2B Cost per Lead Formula and Your Marketing

 Conclusion

 CPL helps you better understand your marketing spend and informs your decisions around which channels to allocate precious budget.
+This guide explains the B2B cost per lead formula and how it can optimize your marketing efforts.
 Understanding CPL and the resulting ROI of the customer will arm you when you go to bat for a bigger budget, showing that you're using the budget wisely.
 These metrics will not only strengthen your strategic game but also give you more confidence in arguing with senior management.